Testing Emergent Gravity with Isolated Dwarf Galaxies: Discussion Conclusions

+As I show in the results section, the predicted velocities from EG agree somewhat well for some ranges in measured $v$, but the predictions are systematically poor outside of this middle range.
+In particular, the very large measured velocities with $v>150~\rm{km/s}$ are not at all predicted by EG. Most of these galaxies are disks, so we would expect the axisymmetric models to better model the baryonic distribution of these galaxies.
+Again, these are preliminary results; however, it is intriguing that EG's predictions do not improve given improved modeling of the baryons.

-There are many assumptions made when modeling the baryonic gas mass, and it is entirely possible that any of these could be incorrect.
-Perhaps the most error-prone methods are the use of an exponential distribution for the HI gas and my particular normalization routine for each of the profiles.
+There are many assumptions made when modeling the baryonic gas mass and it is entirely possible that any of these could be biasing the EG predictions.
+Perhaps the most error-prone parts of the analysis are the choices for the distributions and the normalization routine.

-To model the HI gas profile, I assume that the surface brightness profile is well approximated by an exponential profile.
-Considering that the median S\'{e}rsic index for these galaxies is $n=1.20$ and I do not expect the gas to be concentrated significantly differently from the stars, using an exponential profile seems reasonable.
-This could be incorrect, however.
-In order to decrease the maximum velocities, I would need to decrease the S\'{e}rsic index used (i.e. decrease the concentration of the light at the center).
-However, this produces a negligible change in the predicted rotation curves.

-As I describe in Section \ref{sec:isodata}, I normalize the mass distribution functions by assuming that half of the mass is contained within the effective radius.
-This normalization routine for each of the profiles is somewhat arbitrary, and it does have a large effect on the final predicted rotation curves.
-Thus, this seems to be the most likely place where an error has occurred.
-Without measured rotation curves or integral field data, however, it is difficult to set the normalizations in a more accurate fashion.